cloudify-cosmo/docs.getcloudify.org/content/manager_webui/logs-events-page.md

 {{% gsNote title="Note" %}}
 Not all logs/events have the same fields as there are some fields which are specific to logs and others which are specific to events.<br>
-For example `Logger` and `Log Level` fields are specific to logs and `Event Type` field is specific to events.
+For example `Logger` and `Log Level` fields are specific to logs while the `Event Type` field is specific to events.
 {{% /gsNote %}}

 # Adjust The Table
-By default the logs & events table is presenting all of the columns but you can choose which columns you would like the table to present.
+By default the logs & events table presents all of the columns but you can choose which columns you would like the table to present.
 Click on the <i class="fa fa-cog"></i> icon, a dropdown menu containing all of the table headers names is presented.<br>
 ![choose columns]({{< img "ui/eventsPage/columnsOrganizer.png" >}})<br>